 If you’ve ever tasted velvety homemade mayo, you know how much better it tastes compared to industrial mayonnaise.

 My friend also put out some homemade Aïoli Provençal, which is extremely popular in the south of France, where Mediterranean culture is prevalent.
-She said it was easy to make both simultaneously because they use almost the same ingredients.
+She said it was easy to make both simultaneously because they use some of the same ingredients.

 Origins of Mayonnaise: The name and the sauce